A Conversation with Bard

 Bard: “Yes, I made up the instruction “Under Save backups, click Browse and select a location to save the settings file.”
 I apologize for misleading you“.

-I wondered if Bard had found instructions relating to the “Business” or “Enterprise” versions of Word rather than the “Personal and Family” version of Word.
+I wondered if Bard had found instructions relating to the “Business” or “Enterprise” versions of Word rather than the “Personal and Family” version of Word that most of my clients would use.
 However, that doesn’t seem to be the case.

 For Bard to admit that it made it all up was astonishing.